Avoiding Indoor Heat Stroke

 Have your home’s AC checked ASAP

 Proactively servicing your home’s air conditioner will help escape a malfunction on the high temperature summer days, when your A/C system is operating at full capacity around the clock for weeks and months.
-During a standard maintenance call, an expert air conditioning technician can typically avert an emergency by discovering troubles and replacing parts before they go out, and cleaning and tuning the air conditioner so it works like new again all summer when you want it most.
+During a standard maintenance call, an expert air conditioning technician can typically avert an emergency by discovering troubles and replacing parts before they go out, and getting an ac tune up so it works like new again all summer when you want it most.

 Wear loose, lightweight fabric, especially when you’re going outdoors.
 Stay away from dark colors, specifically black fabrics, since dark colors absorb heat.
 The color white reflects the sun and helps keep you cooler.
 It’s also good to purchase a wide-brimmed or gardening hat to avoid the sun on your face, and never layer clothing.